|The Somewhat Funniest Newspaper Column

 Big Boy mascot removed cause it reminds them of the fat-laden foods from an earlier heritage.

-Another group is protesting cause the monument represents society’s lack of focus on controlling
+Another group is protesting cause the monument represents society’s lack of focus on controlling high

 I hope there’s not gonna be any trouble.
 All the hamburger and strawberry pie lovers are out there in